apache/couchdb-documentation/src/couchapp/views/intro.rst

 Reduce/Rereduce
 ===============

-We briefly talked about the ``rereduce`` parameter to your reduce function.
+We briefly talked about the ``rereduce`` parameter to the reduce function.
 We’ll explain what’s up with it in this section.
 By now, you should have learned that your view result is stored in B-tree index structure for efficiency.
 The existence and use of the ``rereduce`` parameter is tightly coupled to how